YiyuanLei/Build_Transformer_From_Scratch/Transformer_Introduction.md

   - if we want certain words not intervene with other words such as future words, patting words
 - How is mask applied?
   - Mask is added on attention scores
+### Residual connection
+- Function: to skip a a layer and combine the two

+### Encoder block
+- Why do we need src_masks on input of the encoder?
+Because we don't wanna interactions between padding and other words